 This table will be similar to Table 7.
-The rows corresponding to the 95% confidence interval will be excluded.

 Table 11: Analysis of Secondary Outcome of Change in BCVA of the Study Eye from Baseline at Month 24

 This table will be similar to Table 7.

 Table 12: Analysis of Secondary Outcome of Change in Central Retinal Thickness of the Study Eye from Baseline at Months 6, 12, 18 and 24